 Accordingly, services provided by a private ITI only in respect of designated trades notified under Apprentices Act, 1961 are exempt from GST under this entry.
-Services in respect of other than designated trades are liable to GST.
+Services in respect

 Further, in case of designated trades, services provided by private ITI by way of conduct of entrance examination against consideration in the form of entrance fee will also be exempt.